 - Offering online and in-person courses, Flatiron School has tracks in software engineering, as well as UX design, data science, and cybersecurity analytics.

 - SoloLearn, freeCodeCamp, and W3Schools are free alternatives for people looking to learn programming languages.

 - You can also check out Bubble no-code bootcamps to learn how to make products without coding.
 Learn more about Bubble in our review.

 Holberton School is a bootcamp for people who are interested in learning how to become a software engineer.
 At Pathrise, job-seekers in our program should already have a background in their field of interest so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.

-All of our workshops and sessions are live, as well as recorded, so fellows can review them afterwards and continue learning.
+All of our sessions are live, as well as recorded, so fellows can review them afterwards and continue learning.
 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedu;e 1-on-1 sessions as needed.
+There are only 2-4 hours of sessions per week and fellows can schedu;e 1-on-1 sessions as needed.
 We personalize our curriculum to target each fellow’s specific needs.
 We also offer an ISA so fellows don’t need to pay anything until they land a job they love and start working.
 Plus, we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.